Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 Introducing my version of an advanced aerial AI.
-This Lua script is intended as a drop-in replacement for the standard aerial AI, with many more parameters to set and far more robust altitude matching and terrain handling, as well as methods for mitigating the "wobbling" you can get in high-performance vehicles.
+This Lua script is intended as a drop-in replacement for the standard aerial AI, with many more parameters to set and far more robust altitude matching and terrain handling, as well as PID controllers for more stable flight.

 This AI also includes built-in water start AI, collision avoidance AI, "dogfighting" options, vector thrust options, missile avoidance, predictive interception, VTOL takeoff, flocking, and several other features.
 It can also be used to control naval vessels, helicopters, and many kinds of hovercraft and airships.